SummitCapstone/murok_backend/README.md

 In recently (Oct 2023), Python 3.12 is released, we've not deployed the version due to the lack of our dependencies' corresponding versions.

+Because of MariaDB's features, Using equivalent MySQL version is also accepted and should be worked well, but we strongly recommended to use MariaDB for performance and compatibility.

+There's another MySQL-compatible database, Dolt, is not tested yet.

 ### Installation
 1. Clone this repository.
 2. Install the prerequisites above and dependencies in requirements.txt.
 Venv is required.